colinta/Mechy/README.md

 I've only just finished this one, right now it only supports "hold for another layer", i.e. while the key is pressed it will activate another layer, when you release the key you'll bounce back to the previous layer.

-Also I don't have much support for "transitive" keys.
+Also I don't have much support for "transparent" keys.
 If you use the `vvvv` macro you can cascade up to the main/first layer, but that's all.
 In the future I'd like to change this to support lots of layer pushing/popping features.

 ```c++
 #include <Mechy/GotoLayer.h>